-P&G will donate $10 million in the form of personal health hygiene, household products, sanitizers and financial support to people in need, including families, elderly citizens and health professionals.
-This includes providing at least 10,000 litres of hand sanitizers to 16 countries in Europe.
+P&G will donate $10 million in the form of personal health hygiene, household products, sanitisers and financial support to people in need, including families, elderly citizens and health professionals.
+This includes providing at least 10,000 litres of hand sanitisers to 16 countries in Europe.

 Amgen entered a strategic partnership with Adaptive Biotechnologies to develop a therapeutic to prevent or treat COVID-19.
 The partnership is expected to leverage the complementarity of both companies and their capabilities.
 In addition, deCODE Genetics, a wholly owned subsidiary of Amgen, has published their initial genetic research providing insight on the early spread of SARS-Cov-2 virus in Iceland in the New England Journal of Medicine.

 GSK is collaborating with companies and research groups across the world working on promising COVID-19 vaccine candidates through the use of our innovative vaccine adjuvant technology.
-On 14 April, GSK entered into a collaboration with Sanofi to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies, to help address the ongoing pandemic.
-Candidate vaccine expected to enter clinical trials in the second half of 2020 and, if successful, to be available in the second half of 2021.
+On 14 April 2020, GSK entered into a collaboration with Sanofi to develop an adjuvanted vaccine for COVID-19 using innovative technology from both companies to help address the ongoing pandemic.
+A candidate vaccine was expected to enter clinical trials in the second half of 2020 and, if successful, would be available in the second half of 2021.
 Across all collaborations for COVID-19 vaccines, GSK does not expect to profit from them during the pandemic.
 Any short-term profit generated will be put towards coronavirus-related research or long-term pandemic preparedness.

-Pfizer is accelerating its works to develop a COVID-19 vaccine while at the same time the company continues its relief efforts by supplying front line health workers with medicine and equipment.
+Pfizer is accelerating its works to develop a COVID-19 vaccine while simultaneously continuing its relief efforts by supplying front line health workers with medicine and equipment.
 In Italy, Pfizer’s affiliate is providing €2.5 million worth of medicines and vaccines free of charge that can be used to prevent and manage the effect of COVID-19 in impacted regions.